ShadAdman/EdgeRt/README.md

 - Whether to allow inference with float16 precision for FP32 models. `allowFp16PrecisionForFp32`
 - Change preference for inference speed and accuracy. `SUSTAINED_SPEED` `FAST_SINGLE_ANSWER`

-## Quick Sample
+## Quick Intro

 For a Compose example to run with TFLite checkout here:

-For a Compose example ro tun with LiteRT checkout here:
+For a Compose example to run with LiteRT checkout here:

 ## Installation